oliviamirascian/CSE455_finalproject/README.md

-# Deblurring Anime Faces using Deep Convolutional Neural Network
+# Deblurring Anime Faces using Deep Convolutional Neural Networks

 * **You can find the dataset [here](https://www.kaggle.com/scribbless/another-anime-face-dataset) on Kaggle:**